 Eva graduated from the University of Auckland, training in obstetrics and gynaecology in Sydney.
 She joined AOC in 1998 after working in private practice in Sydney.
 She also has an interest in general gynaecology and colposcopy.
 Eva is married with twin boys.

 Katherine graduated from Auckland University and trained in obstetrics and gynaecology in New Zealand and the UK.
-She joined AOC in 2015 and also works as an obstetrician and general gynaecologist at Auckland City Hospital, where for the past 10 years she has also been part of the faculty running the hospital’s obstetric emergency training programme.
-Katherine is married with two teenage children.
+She joined AOC in 2015 and also works as an obstetrician and general gynaecologist at Auckland City Hospital, where she has also been part of the faculty running the hospital’s obstetric emergency training programme.
+Katherine is married with two adult children.

 MB BS (Lond) FRANZCOG DDU (ASUM)

 Kirstie trained at London University (Royal London Hospital) and completed her post graduate training in and around Oxford.
 She came to New Zealand in 2000 and worked as a part time specialist at Middlemore Hospital with an interest in fetal medicine.
 She was also part of the multi-disciplinary team running Middlemore’s obstetric emergencies training programme.
 Kirstie joined AOC in 2013 and works between AOC and the Women’s Health Scanning Department at Auckland Hospital.
 Kirstie lives on a lifestyle block and is married with two teenage children.

 BSc(hons) MB BS DA FRCOG